Diversity in the Playroom: Our Favorite Diverse Toys - Baby Chick

 Children learn a lot about how the world works through playing interactive games and putting together puzzles.
 A few great multicultural games and puzzles include I Never Forget a Face Memory and Matching Game, Guess Who, and Children of the World Jigsaw Puzzle.

-Including these diverse toys in your playroom will go a long way to raising compassionate kids.
-When we provide children with a supportive environment to celebrate their own culture and language, we help to build their racial identity and self-esteem.
-It is a simple thing to ensure that all children grow up as compassionate citizens of the world.
+Including these diverse toys in your playroom will go a long way toward raising compassionate kids.
+When we provide children with a supportive environment to celebrate their own culture and language, we help build their racial identity and self-esteem.
+It is simple to ensure that all children grow up as compassionate citizens of the world.

 Share